Authorize and capture a payment

 How authorization and capture works:

-An authorization places a hold on the funds.
+- An authorization places a hold on the funds and is valid for 29 days.

-Within a 29-day authorization period, you can issue multiple re-authorizations after the initial three-day honor period expires.
-A re-authorization restarts the honor period.
+- Within the 29-day authorization period, you can issue multiple re-authorizations after the honor period expires.
+A re-authorization generates a new Authorization ID and restarts the honor period and any subsequent capture should be performed on the new Authorization ID.
 If you do a re-authorization on the 27th day of the authorization, you get only two days of honor period.

 Required code changes for authorization and capture